 - The key asset of the Company is the investment in direct loans via peer-to-peer lending platforms.
 If a significant number of loans were to become impaired, this may have a significant adverse impact on the Company.
 The current economic conditions may also adversely impact the underlying borrowers meeting their loan repayments. - The Company's loans should be segregated by the loan originators and in the case of insolvency of the loan originator the loans should be free of third party claims against the loan originator however there is no guarantee that this would be the case.
 As a result bankruptcy or insolvency of a loan originator may cause the Company's rights with respect to the loans to be delayed, limited or potentially lost.

 DIRECTORS' REPORT (continued)

 Principal risks and uncertainties (continued)

 The company secretary has no interest in the shares of the Company.
-At 31 December 2019 Quantrom Limited holds 100 Ordinary Shares in the Company (2018: Nil).
-At 31 December 2018, Gustav Jensen held 100 Ordinary Shares in the Company (2019: Nil).
+At 31 December 2020 Quantrom Limited holds 100 Ordinary Shares in the Company (2019: 100).

 Directors and company secretary